- nextmove tested the impact of the new KW coilovers for Tesla Model 3 on efficiency

 The cost for the KW coilovers for the RWD Model 3 is 1,999 € For the AWD it´ll be at about 2,300 €.
 If you are interested in the KW coilovers for your Model 3, please contact Christian Simon: c.simon[at] nextmove.de

 Fell free to use our charts, photos or parts of the Video to spread the word of clean and sustainable transport.
 Just credit us the usual way.
-And if you really wanna make our day: Give us a shout-out and link to our YouTube Channel.
+And if you really want to make our day: Give us a shout-out and link to our YouTube Channel.
 Much appreciated!
 Collabs are always welcome.